The Homethorpe cluster of tower blocks on Hull’s Orchard Park Estate, a few seconds before noon on Sunday 14th July, 2002.

-To the east of the Homethorpe cluster of three high-rise blocks, and the first multi-storey to be built on the estate, were two smaller structures, not given names but known after their locations.
+To the east of the Homethorpe cluster of three high-rise blocks were two smaller structures, the first multi-storey units to be built on the estate.

 As late as 2013 the plan was to retain the Kinthorpe block along with the low-rise at Gorthorpe while only the Laxthorpe unit would be demolished.
 When changes to proposed sources of funding made refurbishment to a modern standard unfeasible, total removal became the only course.

 Unlike the former neighbouring high-rise blocks, the two smaller units were mechanically dismanted using a ‘nibbler’.
 Slower and less dramatic, the choice of method was influenced by proximity to domestic properties and, lying adjacent to Laxthorpe, the grounds of Thorpepark Primary School.

 This view westwards, taken 13th February 2009, shows the Laxthorpe low-rise unit visually presiding over the cul-de-sac.
 Behind it stands Bridgeman House.
 To the right is the Kinthorpe midi block.
 All are occupied at the time.

 Demolition under floodlight.
 The extent of nibbler action is apparent [18:39 29/10/2014].

 The ‘rubble’ shot [6/11/14].